Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Case study

 \section{Case study}

 In this section, we present a case study that combines ac and dc transmission as well as conventional generation and PV.
-Subsequently, we apply our stability conditions and use a high-fidelity simulation to illustrate the results.
+We emphasize that a mix of at least three different conventional GFM and GFL controls would be needed to operate this system.
+Subsequently, we apply our stability conditions and use a high-fidelity simulation to illustrate applying the proposed dual-port GFM control for all converters.